 The only way employees are going to get better at making decisions is to experience and learn, especially if the company is in serious growth mode.
 There’s no substitute for trying things on for size.
 Things may not work out the first time, or even the second, so that’s where your feedback and coaching comes into play.

 We’re not talking about a sink-or-swim environment here.
-We’re talking about starting an employee off with small decisions and gradually building their company knowledge and skills so that eventually they can make bigger decisions without you.
+We’re talking about empowering your employees to make small decisions and gradually building their company knowledge and skills so that eventually they can make bigger decisions without you.

-Asking your employees questions is another good method to building their decision-making capacity.
+Asking your employees questions is another good method to empower your employees and build their decision-making capacity.
 If you’ve got a decision to be made, bring one or more employees into the process.